 A special place in the heart of Monarch country.
 Excellent menus combine fine dining with local ingredients, served in the charming spacious restaurant where patio doors open onto a terrace overlooking the River Gynack.
-The building is very old with a fascinating history.
-Inside is light, contemporary and designed to a very high standard.
-Vegetarians and special diets should give good notice as the menus are influenced by local suppliers.
-Three Course Menu and also a Signature Tasting Menu at Dinner.
-They are open for Lunches, and Afternoon Teas (advance booking required for Teas) Members of the prestigious Scotch Beef Club.
+The building is very old with a fascinating history and inside is light, contemporary and designed to a very high standard.
+Members of the prestigious Scotch Beef Club.

 This very special place is accessed by sea!
 Steeped in history from Pictish Times, through Highland Clearances to modern day.
 The views and wildlife are stunning and the food matches in excellence.